BrentArcinue/P2Waves/README.md

 ## Code Improvements

--README.md updated with Scrum Board, Journal, and Project Plan -HTML and Python will begin development on week 12/14/20 - 12/18/20
+- README.md updated with Scrum Board, Journal, and Project Plan
+- HTML and Python will begin development on week 12/14/20 - 12/18/20